 Windows Presentation Foundation improvements

-The WPF has been improved with enhancements in spell check, support for per user custom dictionaries and improved touch performance as it becomes more and more integrated into Windows 10.
+The WPF has improved with enhancements in spell check, support for per user custom dictionaries and improved touch performance as it becomes more and more integrated into Windows 10.
 You can read more about WPF improvements on the WPF team blog.

 Cryptography security updates